Slavko Kalezić: In UK The X Factor

 In July 2017, he auditioned for the fourteenth series of the UK The X Factor.
 During his audition he revealed that judge Louis Walsh, who was also at the Contest in Kyiv as a member of the Irish delegation, advised him to audition.
 He received a "Yes" from three of the four judges and progressed to Bootcamp.
 He survived Bootcamp and progressed to Nicole Scherzinger's Judges' House.
 At Judges' Houses he was not selected by his mentor Nicole Scherzinger to go through to live shows and therefore was eliminated from the competition.
-He was included as a potential wildcard act but did not get enough votes from the public.
+He was included as a potential wildcard contestant but did not get enough votes from the public.

 Eurovision 2018

 Kalezić was invited by RTP and OGAE Portugal to travel to Lisbon and perform at a number of events during the 2018 Eurovision Song Contest.
 Slavko performed remixes of his Eurovision 2017 song "Space" along with new single "El Ritmo" at the Eurofan Café, Wiwijam, Trumps Lisboa and Euroclub.
-He also attended the semi final in which Montenegro were competing as well as the Grand Final.
+He also attended the semi-final in which Montenegro were competing as well as the Grand Final.